-The Nursing Care Quality Assurance Commission (NCQAC) adopts rules according to the powers and duties granted to us by the Washington State Legislature.
+The Washington State Board of Nurisng (WABON) adopts rules according to the powers and duties granted to us by the Washington State Legislature.
 Rules are created through a public process involving open public workshops and hearings.
 While each rule is in various stages of rule writing, you are welcome to comment at any time.

 Questions?
 Please contact our rules staff at NCQAC.Rules@doh.wa.gov.

-The Nursing Commission has authority (RCW 18.79.110) to change, update, and add to the following chapters of the Washington Administrative Code (WAC):
+The nursing board has authority (RCW 18.79.110) to change, update, and add to the following chapters of the Washington Administrative Code (WAC):

 Washington Administrative Code (WAC)